-- 14.2.1 SAMRU shall have a Representative Executive Council of four Officers elected by the Members to be employed as Representation Executives in the following positions of the Representation Executive Council: - a) President; and - b) Three Vice-Presidents. - 14.2.2 The Executive Director or designate is entitled to sit on the Representation Executive Council in a non-voting capacity.
+- 14.2.1 SAMRU shall have a Representative Executive Council of four Officers elected by the Members to be employed as Representation Executives in the following positions of the Representation Executive Council: - a) Representation Executive Council President; and - b) Three Representation Executive Council Vice-Presidents. - 14.2.2 The Executive Director or designate sits on the Representation Executive Council in a non-voting capacity.